lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

     dataId = {'band': 'i', 'tract': my_tract, 'patch': my_patch}
     my_deepCoadd = butler.get('deepCoadd', dataId=dataId)

-6.5 Display the image with afwDisplay
+6.5 Display the image

+To do this with the afwDisplay.

 .. code-block::